chriswendt/ietf/passport/draft-ietf-stir-passport.md

 Note, as explained in {{passport_token_overview}}, the originating identity represents the calling party and may or may not correspond to the authoritative signer of the token.

 The "dest" is a JSON object with the claim name of "dest" and MUST have at least have one identity claim object.
-The"dest" claim value is an array containing one or more identity claim JSON objects representing the destination identities of any type (currently "tn" or "uri").
+The "dest" claim value is an array containing one or more identity claim JSON objects representing the destination identities of any type (currently "tn" or "uri").
 If the "dest" claim value array contains both "tn" and "uri" claim names, the JSON object should list the "tn" array first and the "uri" array second.
 Within the "tn" and "uri" arrays, the identity strings should be put in lexicographical order including the scheme-specific portion of the URI characters.

 Note, as explained in {{passport_token_overview}}, the destination identity represents the called party and may or may not correspond to the authoritative party verifying the token signature.